Top 10 Must-Read Horror Books for Halloween

 Overview and Plot Summary

-These events all seem to be connected to a mysterious figure known as the Woman in Black, whose presence fills the air with fear.
+These events are connected to a mysterious figure known as the Woman in Black, whose presence fills the air with fear.

 Why It’s a Perfect Book for Halloween:

-This book is a perfect ghost story for Halloween.
 The setting is creepy, and the suspense will keep you on edge.
 The eerie imagery and the constant feeling of dread make it an ideal choice to get into the Halloween spirit.
-If you’re looking for a book that will give you chills, The Woman in Black is the one to read.

 “The Phantom of the Opera” by Gaston Leroux